It’s a question that not many employers with locations in Europe (EU/EEA/Switzerland) are able to answer, but they should be!

-The Posted Worker App provides an easy way to identify, manage and track posted workers.
+The PinPoint Posted Worker App is a global compliance and workflow app that provides an easy way to identify, manage and track posted workers.
 With up-to-date registration rules and forms for each country included, the app automatically identifies if a registration is required, collects the data needed and prepares the registration for submission.
 The benefit of having all registrations tracked and reportable in one place helps management reporting and mitigates the risk of non-compliance.

 Interested in our Posted Worker App?
-Click here to request a demo.
+Click here to request a demo now!